dane-harnett/dotfiles/README.md

 ### zoxide
 A better `cd`

+### gnu-sed
+Used for text replacement in nvim-spectre

 ## Node.js version management
 I use both Fast Node Manager (`fnm`) and Node Version Manager (`nvm`) (for reasons).